anoma/namada/documentation/spec/src/base-ledger/governance.md

 The governance subkey, `/$GovernanceAddress/proposal/$id/funds` will be used after the tally step to know the exact amount of tokens to refund or move to Treasury.

 ### GovernanceAddress VP
 Just like Pos, also governance has his own storage space.
 The `GovernanceAddress` validity predicate task is to check the integrity and correctness of new proposals.
-A proposal, to be correct, must satisfy the followings:
+A proposal, to be correct, must satisfy the following:
 - Mandatory storage writes are:
     - counter
     - author